Health/Human Services Education (HSE)

 Academic, Rigorous Instruction

-Health Science Education (HSE) prepares students for high wage, high skill, and in demand jobs and careers in nursing, allied health, emergency, dental, and other medical careers.
+Health/Human Services Education (HSE) prepares students for high wage, high skill, and in demand jobs and careers in nursing, allied health, emergency, dental, and other medical careers.
 HSE deeply integrates science and math, ideally while meeting high school graduation requirements and earning college credit and industry certifications.
 HSE is contextual, combining classroom and laboratory, often making heavy use of project-based learning.

 Essential elements include: career awareness, exploration, and preparation; programs of study based on industry; and a balance of classroom and laboratory instruction, which uses technology.